Find all of the document, processes, policies, and expectations necessary in order to manage your grant and report your

 Western SARE grantees may request a no-cost extension for their project if it will not be completed by the project end date.
-Grantees are required to submit their requests at least 60-days prior to the project end date.
+Grantees are required to submit their requests at least 30-days prior to the project end date.

 No-cost extensions are not guaranteed.
 Your request must be complete, address all questions, and include sufficient justification.
 Please note: the fact that funds are expected to remain unobligated at the expiration of the award is not in itself sufficient to justify a no-cost extension.
-You may request an extension of one-to-twelve months in length; however, bear in mind that the approved length of your no-cost extension will be dependent upon the amount of time remaining on the USDA-NIFA Cooperative Agreement from which your grant is funded.
+You may request an extension of one-to-twelve months in length; however, bear in mind that the approved length of your no-cost extension will be dependent upon the amount of time remaining on the USDA-NIFA Cooperative Agreement from which your grant (subaward agreement) is funded.
 Example: for grants awarded in 2019, extensions beyond December 31, 2022 will NOT be permitted.

 Second or subsequent no-cost extensions are discouraged.
-However, if you are, you must submit another request.
-Additional justification addressing why the project could not be completed within the previous extension period must be provided, addressing extenuating circumstances such as weather-related events, personnel changes, unavailability of necessary equipment, etc. Remaining funds or poor management is not considered an extenuating circumstance.
+However, if an additional extension is needed, another justification addressing why the project could not be completed within the previous extension period must be provided, noting extenuating circumstances such as weather-related events, personnel changes, unavailability of necessary equipment, etc. Remaining funds or poor management is not considered an extenuating circumstance.